pushkar100/notes-vim-basics/README.md

 - `n`   = Go to the next matched word.
 - `N`   = Go to the previous matched word.

-Note:
+** Note: **

-1. Search is **case-sensitive** by default (can be changed in settings)
+- Search is **case-sensitive** by default (can be changed in settings)
-2. Search does not wrap-around to the first match when it hits the bottom of the search, by default (can be changed in settings)
+- Search does not wrap-around to the first match when it hits the bottom of the search, by default (can be changed in settings)
-3. We can use Regular Expressions in the search using '/' or '?':
+- We can use Regular Expressions in the search using '/' or '?':
     Ex: Running '/\n\n' will search for all the blank lines in a file.
         Running '/l[aeiou]' will highlight all the words starting with 'l' followed by a vowel.
-4. We need to use the escape sequence(\) for certain symbols in text while searching (Ex: search /'\/Forward to search for '/Forward)
+- We need to use the escape sequence(\) for certain symbols in text while searching (Ex: search /'\/Forward to search for '/Forward)
-5. ':set incsearch' to enable incremental search.
+- `:set incsearch` to enable incremental search.
 That is, Vim starts searching for the term while you are typing it.

 ### Substituting/Replacing Text: